-They’re a classic ginger molasses cookie with a great spice blend and lots of candied ginger.
-In fact, the original recipe called for more than a cup of candied ginger.
-I cut it back to 1/3 of a cup but feel free to add more if it suits your palate.
+These classic ginger molasses cookies have a great spice blend and lots of candied ginger.
 This is a chewy cookie too, with a lovely crackled top.

 - 1 tsp. baking soda

 - 1 1/2 tsp. cloves